tjbencomo/col11a1-manuscript/README.md

 conda activate r-env
 Rscript src/convert_to_maf.R
 ```
 4. Run `src/annotate-snps.smk` to reannotate the MAFs using `maf2maf`.
-Note this is a `snakemake` pipeline.
 ```
 # Assumes snakemake is installed
 # If not run `conda install snakemake` to install